FSPCA Preventive Controls for Human Food Certificate Training courses:

 Please contact Pauline Pepper at firstname.lastname@example.org or 856-459-1900 ext.
 4521 if you have any problems with online registration.

 For participants to the Bridgeton training, a Special hotel rate is available for local hotels in Vineland, NJ.

 Donna Schaffner is also able to offer this course, and other food safety courses, on-site at food processor locations, using a flat-rate fee structure that is financially advantageous for training groups of individuals.
-Please contact Donna at us for further inquires regarding client-site training.
+Please contact Donna Schaffner at email@example.com for further information regarding client-site training.